Snake River Zone

 ODFW’s Salmon and Trout Enhancement Program established collection stations at fishing areas across the state.
 Local volunteers including conservation and sporting groups maintain the collection stations.
 Materials collected are reused, recycled, or properly disposed of.

-For information about the program, volunteer opportunities or placing a collection station in your area, please call 503-947-6232 or contact you local ODFW office.
+For information about the program, volunteer opportunities or placing a collection station in your area, please call 503-947-6232 or contact your local ODFW office.
 Look for a collection station at boat ramps and streambank access sites and help Keep Oregon’s Rivers Clean.